Thank you for your generous support

 all forms of freedom found in the Universal Declaration of Human Rights.

-The Buddha Sasana Foundation (BSF) is the the not-for-profit umbrella
+The Buddha Sasana Foundation (BSF) is the not-for-profit umbrella

-organization for its sister organizations – World Dharma Society, World
+organization for its (community based) organizations – World Dharma Society, World

 Dharma Online Institute (WDOI), World Dharma Publications, World